 The College of Business holds AACSB and NIBS (Network of International Business Schools) accreditation.
 The university has a variety of other accreditations.

 Orientation is typically held on the Wednesday through Friday of the week prior to the start of classes.

-Though placements cannot be guaranteed, unpaid on- and off-campus internships can usually be arranged in the areas of web design, research, computers, marketing, retail, and finance.
+Though placements cannot be guaranteed, unpaid on- and off-campus internships can possibly be arranged in the areas of web design, research, computers, marketing, retail, and finance.
 Internships typically require a minimum commitment of 10-20 hours per week for 8 weeks.
 Depending on the duration, academic credit of 3-6 semester credit hours (6-12 ECTS units) can generally be granted.

 Part-time employment is not possible for semester exchange students; limited opportunities exist for students who stay for the academic year.
-Should exchange students arrange part-time employment on their own, Southeast can usually cooperate to provide internship credit.
+Should exchange students arrange part-time employment on their own, Southeast can possibly cooperate to provide internship credit.

 Students with Disabilities

 Grades & Transcripts